 Out-Of-The-Box Website Translation

 In this approach, translations are served to your website visitors on the fly and are pulled from a repository of professionally translated sentences.
 As Text United applies this methodology, let me describe how we are doing this.
-In the core of the approach is a translation memory database which stores all your translated sentences and strings.
+In the core of the approach is a translation memory database that stores all your translated sentences and strings.

 Texts for translation can land in the database from imported files (usually Excel files) but most often are collected by Text United robots directly from your website.
 Once the source material is in Text United, you have various options who will translate them:

-On top of these options, you have the full arsenal of professional language tools which help to reduce the cost of translations, make them faster and more consistent.
+On top of these options, you have the full arsenal of professional language tools which help to reduce the cost of translations, make them faster, and more consistent.
 For instance, keeping specific terminology related to your products or services consistent across many different landing pages becomes a non-issue.
 Additionally, Text United keeps content separated from your HTML code so translators have simply no chance to mess up anything.
-IT staff is usually very grateful, especially if they tried files transfer method before.
+IT staff is usually very grateful, especially if they tried the files transfer method before.

 IT actually does not have to be involved in the translation at all, with one exception: your website admin has to install a tiny code in the HEAD section of your website.
 Once the code is installed, any translated sentence in the translation memory can be visible to your foreign visitors on your website.
 This code is kind of a link between your web server and translations stored in Text United.
 The code works also as Text United’s agent which monitors your pages for any new or modified content.
 Once such content is detected, its translation can be automatically initiated in Text United with your preferred translators.